Partial Pressures in Liquid Mixtures and Osmotic Pressures: Partial Pressures and Osmotic Pressures

 When a fluid is confined by the wall pressure $P^{\rm w}$ to a finite volume $V$, the wall pressure $P^{\rm w}$ is in balance with the hydrostatic pressure $P$: $P^{\rm w} = P$ just at the surface, thermodynamically; an external force $F$ on the wall with a surface $S$ provides the wall pressure $P^{\rm w}=F/S$.
 Note that this relation is derived from a fundamental assumption based on the virial theorem (\ref{e:vE}) as shown below.
 The wall pressure $P^{\rm w}$ caused by the wall potential $U^{\rm w}$ on the particles is defined by

 The virial theorem (\ref{e:vE}) provides the basis for the standard assumption concerning the relation between the force exerted by the wall on the particles and the hydrostatic pressure $P$:

 that is,

-when the external potential $U^{\rm ex}$ becomes zero inside the boundary surface $\partial V$ to provide a constant pressure on $\partial V$.
-Hereafter, we denote the surface of a volume $V$ by the symbol $\partial V$.
-Usually, the wall pressure $P^{\rm w}$ is {\it omitted} in the virial equation in the above, but it is important to treat osmotic systems.
+when the external potential $U^{\rm ex}$ becomes zero near the boundary surface $\partial V$ to provide a constant pressure on $\partial V$.
+Hereafter, we denote the surface of a volume $V$ by the symbol $\partial V$, and a pressure P denotes a function of the coordinate, when it is involved in the integrand of the surface or volume integrals.
+Usually, the wall pressure $P^{\rm w}$ is {\it omitted} in the virial equation in the above, but it is important in treating osmotic systems.
 When the wall with a surface $L^2$ is movable such as a membrane or a piston, an external force $F$ on the wall provides the wall pressure $P^{\rm w}=F/L^2$ to keep the wall at rest.
-Therefore, it should be kept in mind that the wall pressure $P^{\rm w}$ represents also the experimentally {\it measurable} external pressure, as well as the pressure exerted by the fluid on the wall in addition to the wall pressure acting on the fluid.
+Therefore, it should be kept in mind that the wall pressure $P^{\rm w}$ represents also the experimentally {\it measurable} external pressure, as well as the pressure exerted by the fluid on the wall in conjunction with the wall pressure acting on the fluid.
 Thermodynamically, the wall potential $U^{\rm w}$ is assumed to be perfectly elastic and becomes abruptly infinite at the surface ${\partial V}$, and hence the density of the system becomes uniform from just inside the wall.

 (III) {\bf The virial equation for an arbitrary volume $\Omega$ in the system}: